 If you paint a circle, you can achieve contrast by painting a square next to it.

-If you want to achieve pattern, and this effect can be so fun, you draw or paint repeated elements at the same intervals, like in the photo above.
+If you want to achieve a pattern, and this effect can be so fun, you draw or paint repeated elements at the same intervals, like in the photo above.

 How to use composition in art journaling?

-I’m so excited about sharing this with you because I believe art is definitely food for the soul, it’s the tool we use to express almost anything within our mind, hearts, and souls.
+I’m so excited about sharing this with you because I believe art is definitely food for the soul, it’s the tool we use to express almost anything within our minds, hearts, and souls.

 That’s why I’d like to share some tips and ideas on how to use composition in art journaling.

-I’d like you to learn a bit about composition, to explore it in your art journals and to really feel how your art changes when you apply some of the ideas.
+I’d like you to learn a bit about composition, explore it in your art journals, and to really feel how your art changes when you apply some of the ideas.

 1. Create a focal point

-I think many of our art journal pages may seem unfinished or not interesting because they lack the focal point.
+I think many of our art journal pages may seem unfinished or not interesting because they lack a focal point.